-He did a foundation year at RADA and then studied at Guildhall.
+He did a foundation year at RADA and then studied at Guildford School of Acting.
 It was here that he really made discoveries about Shakespeare's language, learning to be at ease with the iambic pentameter in performance and realising that different characters have different language.
 Here at the RSC he has been working on The Orphan with Greg Doran.

 'Although not in verse, Greg helps an actor find the poetry of the language.
 It is like a long poem and you learn with Greg where to highlight the language.'

 Chris had not worked on a thrust stage before so this is an important step in his development as an actor.
 And the thrust suits this play well where characters formally introduce themselves to the audience.